TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 15/1 Chronicles 15.3.md

 ---

-And David assembled all Israel at Jerusalem, to bring up the ark of Jehovah unto its place, which he had prepared for it.
+David assembled all Israel at Jerusalem, to bring up the ark of Yahweh to its place, which he had prepared for it.